 Deputy Director of Artistic Planning, Lyric Opera of Chicago

 The Mental Freedom Masterclasses exist to help fill that need.
-In my workshops and residencies, I draw from extensive training and certifications in wellness, over 15 years working with clients, and firsthand experience from over a decade performing internationally myself to provide a unique perspective on helping artists thrive both on and offstage.
+In my workshops and residencies, I draw from over 15 years working with clients and firsthand experience from over a decade performing internationally to provide a unique perspective on helping artists thrive both on and offstage.

-In my workshops, I share a simple yet powerful understanding of the mind that has implications in all aspects of life and performance.
-With a deeper understanding of how we work and how that understanding relates to wellbeing, resilience, and overall mental performance, artists find more peace of mind, balance, and perform more consistently at their best, regardless of the stakes or circumstances.
+In these intervactive workshops, we explore a simple yet powerful understanding of the mind that has implications in all aspects of life and performance.
+With a deeper understanding of how we work, artists find more peace of mind in their work and life and perform more consistently at their best, regardless of the stakes or circumstances.

 The Artist’s Guide to Being Human: Mental Wellness On and Offstage